simonehagey/orbdot/docs/source/model_fitting.rst

 .. code-block:: python

+    # run an analysis of apsidal precession predicted by theory
     analyzer.apsidal_precession_predicted()

-It calls the following methods from the theory module:
+It calls the following methods from the :ref:`theory module <theory_module>`:

 .. autosummary::
    :nosignatures: